graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 [Authorize(Policy = "admin")]
 public sealed class UnRedactDirective : GraphDirective {
-    [DirectiveLocations(DirectiveLocation.Field)]
+    [DirectiveLocations(DirectiveLocation.FIELD)]
     public IGraphActionResult Execute()
     { /* ... */}
 }
 ```

-> A user must be assigned the `admin` policy in order to apply the `@unRedact` directive to a field.
+> A user must adhere to the requirements of the `admin` policy in order to apply the `@unRedact` directive to a field.
 If the user is not part of this policy and they attempt to apply the directive, the query will be rejected.

 ### Security Scenarios

-* **Execution Directives** - These directives execute use the same security context applied to the HTTP request; such as an oAuth token.
+* **Execution Directives** - These directives execute using the same security context and `ClaimsPrincipal` applied to the HTTP request; such as an oAuth token.
 Execution directives are evaluated against the source document while its being constructed, BEFORE it is executed.
-As a result, if an execution directive fails authorization, the document fails to be constructed and thus no fields are resolved.
+As a result, if an execution directive fails authorization, the document fails to be constructed and no fields are resolved.
 This is true regardless of the authorization method assigned to the schema.

-* **Type System Directives** - Are executed during server startup, WITHOUT a `ClaimsPrincipal`, while the schema is being built.
+* **Type System Directives** - These directives are executed during server startup, WITHOUT a `ClaimsPrincipal`, while the schema is being built.
 As a result, type system directives should not contain any security requirements, they will fail to execute if any security parameters are defined.

 > Since type system directives execute outside of a specific user context, only apply type system directives that you trust.